Why 'Fake News' is Coming Soon to Your Hometown Newspaper

 Mrs. Graham took the paper public in 1971 with stock selling on the New York Stock Exchange for $26 per share.
 Warren Buffett’s Berkshire Hathaway conglomerate holds 1,727,765 shares of the Washington Post Co., the largest non-family shareholder.
 Buffett invested $10.6 million in the Post after its stock fell in the wake of its publication of the Watergate stories.
 Buffett has also served on the Post’s board of directors for more than two decades, but his relationship with the paper will end with its sale.
 Buffett will receive about $53.5 million from the newspaper’s sale.

-In 1979 after spending a year working as a D.C. police officer to become more familiar with the city and its residents, Mrs. Graham’s son, Donald, succeeded her and is currently CEO.
+In 1979 after spending a year working as a D.C. police officer to become more familiar with the city and its residents, Mrs. Graham’s son, Donald, succeeded her as CEO.
 In 2008 her granddaughter, Katharine Weymouth, became publisher.
-Those two Grahams are expected to continue in their current roles under the new ownership.
+Those two Grahams continued in those roles under the new ownership.

 Announcing the sale of his family’s newspaper, Donald Graham said, “No newspaper has figured out how to reach its large audience in way that makes money, but I believe that somebody will figure that out and that news in the future will probably be a reasonably profitable business.”